Skip to main content

 How I Work

-By day, I’m a health services researcher in the Research Institute at SickKids in Toronto, where I lead and collaborate on a wide range of research and implementation projects.
-You can explore some of this work here on my site or visit the SickKids Knowledge Translation Program and my SickKids lab page for more information.
+I am a Senior Scientist at the Research Institute at SickKids in Toronto, where I lead and collaborate on research and implementation initiatives to improve child and youth health services.
+You can learn more about this work through the SickKids Knowledge Translation Program and my SickKids lab page.

-Beyond research, I design and deliver professional development workshops and develop practical tools focused on dissemination and implementation science—both through SickKids and in my independent consulting work.
+I also design and deliver professional development workshops and develop practical tools focused on dissemination and implementation science through my work with SickKids and through collaborative consulting engagements.

 Acknowledging the Land and Its People